-Lather, rinse and repeat.
-Those three little words have been practically etched on our brain since we were young.
+Lather, rinse, and repeat.
+Those three little words have been practically etched on our brains since we were young.
 Hair professionals have caught on and are now swearing by the old-timey advice.
-Find out why hair double cleansing might just be for you.
+Find out why hair double cleansing might just be for you below!

 Similar to its skin counterpart, hair double cleansing involves shampooing twice.
-The first go-around is intended to remove heavy product, dirt, and natural oils.
+The first go-around is intended to remove heavy product buildup, dirt, and natural oils.
 The second shampoo is supposed to finish the job and give you a clean canvas for styling.

 Is Hair Double Cleansing for Me?

 Although it sounds great in theory, hair double cleansing isn’t for everyone.
 The best candidates have thick, coarse hair that is sometimes accompanied by waves.
 If you have thin hair and/or an oily scalp, double cleansing isn’t for you.
 In the latter instance, you may actually overdry your hair and create brittleness.

 If you are a candidate, you have a few options for double-cleansing.
 First, you can pick two shampoo formulas that address your individual needs.
 The second technique involves using the same formula twice and dividing the amount you would typically use in the shower into two.
 This way, you don’t go through expensive products too quickly but you do get the benefits of double cleansing.

 Maybe this technique isn’t for you, but switching out your shampoo for a cleansing conditioner could be.
 Find out why HERE!